tdegrunt/jools/README.md

 ## What is Jools?

-Jools is a forward chaining Business Rules Engine (BRE), currently implementing using a naive linear algorithm.
+Jools is a forward chaining Business Rules Engine (BRE), currently implementing as an inference engine.

 ## JSON Rules